austinhuang0131/joinmatrix/guide/features.md

 [^2]: Unlike Instagram Direct, where doing so will actually overflow the screen (you can try it but it will involve reverse engineering), Matrix apps handle this properly by showing the first few (≈10) characters followed by ellipsis.
 It seems to be mostly intended to be used by bots, as seen in [This Week in Matrix](https://matrix.to/#/#thisweekinmatrix:matrix.org), but since most bots are no different from other users, humans are welcomed to use it too.

 [^3]: If you're running your own bridge, please manually incorporate [this pull request](https://github.com/Half-Shot/matrix-appservice-discord/pull/704) to support parsing Discord replies.
 (The t2bot bridge incorporates it since December 2021.)

+[^4]: If you want addresses or/and publicity on other homeservers, you can create accounts, join the room, and do these steps.
+But be nice and don't spam.
+Remember, homeserver operators *can* remove your room from the room directory or even prevent anyone on their homeservers from joining your room.